Welcome to the East Belfast Historical Society: Positive Engagement with Eastside's History and Heritage since 1970.

 We meet at Belmont Tower - 82 Belmont Church Road, Belfast, BT4 3FT on the second Thursday of the month from September to May.
 Click on the Programme tab above for an up to date list of speakers/talks for the current season.

 East Belfast only became part of the city following an extension of the municipal boundary to take in the old townland of Ballymacarrett on the County Down bank of the River Lagan in 1853.
-However, Ballymacarrett had been part of Belfast in all but name since its purchase andinclusion in the Chichester estates in 1787.
-It was from the start an important contributor to the industrial success of the city with a glassworks, foundry, ropeworks etc, and became pre-eminent with the growth of its shipyards.
+However, Ballymacarrett had been part of Belfast in all but name since its purchase and inclusion in the Chichester estates in 1787.
+It was from the start an important contributor to the industrial success of the city with its glassworks, foundry, ropeworks, etc., and became pre-eminent with the growth of its shipyards.

 Although East Belfast no longer rings to the sounds of shipbuilding the special community identity is still strong.
 Known worldwide as home to the ill-fated Titanic, the area, subsequently extended to absorb the villages of Sydenham, Strandtown and Knock, has other claims to fame.
-It had the world's largest ropeworks and Short Brothers (now Bombardier), pioneers in aviation and builders of the Sunderland flying boat and the Stirling bomber, established their aircraft factory in 1936.
+It had the world's largest ropeworks and Short Brothers (now Bombardier), who established their aircraft factory in 1936, and were pioneers in aviation and builders of the Sunderland flying boat and the Stirling bomber.

 East Belfast was the birthplace of the author C.S.Lewis and later the world famous footballer, George Best, and the singer Van Morrison.
 It is now home to the Northern Ireland Assembly which meets in the fine Parliament Buildings at Stormont.

 To help make this website better fit for purpose, we are in the process of carrying out some changes.
 One outcome of this is that several of the pages on the Menu Bar are currently inaccessible; new pages will be created to replace these.
 Thank you for your patience and understanding while we undertake this work.